What is a probiotic?

-- Quality assurance – when manufacturing probiotic products high quality standards and processes are imperative.
+- Quality assurance – when manufacturing probiotic products high-quality standards and processes are imperative.
 This ensures that the product meets label specifications and is effective and safe to use.

 Are there any side effects associated with the use of probiotics?
 Can you give too many?

 There are no side effects associated with the use of probiotics.
 All EU-registered probiotics have to pass stringent safety trials before being approved for use in each species.
 Probiotics have never been found to be toxic.
-Even more than 100 times the recommended level does not cause any problems.
+Even more than 100 times, the recommended level does not cause any problems.
 It is also not possible to give too great a quantity of probiotics as any excess will pass out in the faeces.
-Only pathogenic bacteria can become overpopulated within the intestines which will result in the development of diarrhea.
+Only pathogenic bacteria can become overpopulated within the intestines which will result in the development of diarrhoea.
 Giving probiotics on a daily basis will prevent this from happening.

 Can probiotics be used at the same time as antibiotics?

 Whenever antibiotics are used, especially orally, the normal population of the intestinal flora is disturbed.
 When antibiotic therapy is prolonged, the effect on the intestinal flora can be profound.
-Evidence shows that taking a probiotic supplement at the same time as antibiotics can reduce the incidence of antibiotic-associated diarrhea. do not administer the probiotic at the same time as the antibiotic, give them at least three hours apart if possible.
+Evidence shows that taking a probiotic supplement at the same time as antibiotics can reduce the incidence of antibiotic-associated diarrhoea. do not administer the probiotic at the same time as the antibiotic, give them at least three hours apart if possible.
 The probiotic will not affect the effectiveness of the antibiotic.

 What is a prebiotic?

 Prebiotics are non-digestible carbohydrate (complex sugar) found in different types of plants, vegetables and grains.
-They acts as a food source for the beneficial bacteria and thus stimulating their growth.
-Because of their complexity these carbohydrates resist digestion by salivary and intestinal enzymes in the stomach and enter the intestines where they are fermented by probiotic bacteria.
+They act as a food source for the beneficial bacteria and thus stimulating their growth.
+Because of their complexity, these carbohydrates resist digestion by salivary and intestinal enzymes in the stomach and enter the intestines where they are fermented by probiotic bacteria.
 Selective stimulation of growth of the probiotic bacteria is why prebiotics are also very beneficial to the intestinal system.

-The prebiotic used in all ProBiotic LIVE products is exclusive to Protexin and consists of fructo-oligosaccharide (FOS) and acacia (Gum arabic).
+The prebiotic used in all ProBiotic LIVE products are exclusive to Protexin and consists of fructo-oligosaccharide (FOS) and acacia (Gum arabic).
 This dual source prebiotic exerts its effect across a larger area of the gut compared to a single source prebiotic.

 Why can't live yoghurt be used?

-Live yoghurt can be used to provide some live microorganisms, however it has some distinct disadvantages when compared to ProBiotic LIVE:
+Live yoghurt can be used to provide some live microorganisms, however, it has some distinct disadvantages when compared to ProBiotic LIVE:

 - The concentration of live microorganisms present in yoghurt is unknown but will tend to be relatively low and will depend on the freshness of the yoghurt and the conditions in which it has been stored.
 After opening, the microbial concentration can become depleted.
 Compare this with the high and guaranteed concentration of probiotics in the ProBiotic LIVE products.